Anywhere With You

 Waving the comment away, Misty said, “It’s fine.
 I know what he’s calling about anyway.”

 “How’s Wes doing?”
-Teegan knew he was living in Texas after his pro football career ended due to injury.
-If she remembered correctly, his only partner in life now was his Bull Mastiff named Peanut.
+Teegan knew he was living in Texas after his pro football career ended prematurely due to an injury.
+If she remembered correctly, his only partner in life now was his Bullmastiff named Peanut.

 Misty lifted her mug and sipped again.
 “I haven’t had a chance to tell you.
 He got some amazing news from the doc last week.”